-§ 1995.080.
+§ 1995.260.
 Transfer restriction subject to standards and conditions

-1995.080.
-A restriction on transfer of a tenant's interest in a lease may provide that transfer is subject to any standard or condition, including but not limited to a provision that, if at the time of transfer the reasonable rental value of the property exceeds the rent under the lease, the lessor may recover some or all of the difference.
+1995.260.
+A restriction on transfer of a tenant's interest in a lease may provide that transfer is subject to any standard or condition, including but not limited to a provision that the landlord is entitled to some or all of any consideration the tenant receives from a transferee in excess of the rent under the lease.

 Comment.
-Section 1995.080 codifies the rule stated in Kendall v.
+Section 1995.260 codifies the rule stated in Kendall v.
 Ernest Pestana, Inc., 40 Cal.
 3d 488, 220 Cal.
 Rptr.
 818, 709 P.2d 837 (1985), that "nothing bars the parties to commercial lease transactions from making their own arrangements respecting the allocation of appreciated rentals if there is a transfer of the leasehold."
 40 Cal.
-3d at 505, n.
-17. The authority provided in this section for the parties to agree to an express lease provision governing allocation of the bonus value on transfer of the tenant's interest in a lease is not intended to create an implication that absent an express provision the landlord is not entitled to demand all or part of the bonus value as a condition for consenting to the transfer.
-Whether such a demand is "unreasonable" within the meaning of Section 1995.060(a) (express standards and conditions for landlord's consent) or 1995.070 (implied standard for landlord's consent) is a question of fact that must be determined under the circumstances of the particular case.
-See Comments to Sections 1995.060 and 1995.070.
+3d at 505 n.
+17.

+The authority provided in this section for the parties to agree to an express lease provision governing allocation of consideration for transfer of the tenant's interest in a lease is not intended to create an implication that absent an express provision the landlord is not entitled to demand all or part of the consideration as a condition for consenting to the transfer in a case where the lease requires the landlord's consent.
+Whether such a demand would be "unreasonable" within the meaning of Section 1995.240(a) (express standards and conditions for landlord's consent) or 1995.250 (implied standard for landlord's consent) is a question of fact that must be determined under the circumstances of the particular case.
+See Comments to Sections 1995.240 and 1995.250.

-Section 1995.080 is a specific application of subdivision (a) of Section 1995.030 (lease may include transfer restriction).
-It should be noted, however, that Section 1995.080 remains subject to general principles limiting freedom of contract.
-See Section 1995.030 and Comment thereto.
+Section 1995.260 is a specific application of subdivision (a) of Section 1995.210 (lease may include transfer restriction).
+It should be noted, however, that Section 1995.260 remains subject to general principles limiting freedom of contract.
+See Section 1995.210 and Comment thereto.